geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Down in its course the issuing Sprites it bore,

-And closed the cavern's mouth for evermore :
+And closed the cavern's mouth for evermore:

 Fixt to the spot, till time's jemotest hour